AdobeDocs/experience-manager-cloud-service.en/help/forms/configure-msdynamics-salesforce.md

 ---
 title: How to configure Microsoft Dynamics 365 and Salesforce out of the box form data models for Adaptive Forms?
 description: Learn how to integrate Microsoft Dynamics 365 and Salesforce with Adaptive Forms.
-feature: Adaptive Forms, Form Data Model (FDM)
+feature: Adaptive Forms, Form Data Model
 role: User, Developer
 exl-id: 2a43b2db-2dfb-4c79-88be-ea770b44dac1
 ---